MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-lza-data-example-architecture.md

 1. **Data transformation and consumption.** Data is transformed in stages, and consumption is enabled through reports with Power BI or through private endpoints that allow you to securely access data over a private link.
 1. **Data visualization and reporting.** You can access reports and visualize data with the Power BI service or an external application.

-The architecture design extends SAP solutions by using Azure data services.
-This article describes the flow of SAP data from source SAP systems to downstream targets.
-Each target serves a purpose in the data journey for your enterprise.
+#### Data sources

 The source SAP systems can run on-premises with SAP RISE on Azure or SAP on Azure Virtual Machines.

-Use Azure Synapse Analytics to build a modern data platform to ingest, process, store, serve, and visualize data from various sources.

-#### Data sources

-The data sources in this architecture can be on-premises SQL servers, semi-structured data in JSON, XML, and log files, or other data warehouse systems.
+They can be on-premises SQL servers, semi-structured data in JSON, XML, and log files, or other data warehouse systems.
 The Synapse pipelines copy activities can ingest this raw data.
 The source systems are hosted on-premises, in a private or public cloud, or with SAP RISE subscriptions.

 SAP online transactional data processing (OLTP) and online analytical processing (OLAP) systems are central repositories of business data and transactions.
 Extract, store, and ingest data into Azure to obtain value and insights from the data residing in these business data repositories.